Berserker1523/Space_Odyssey/README.md

 	* Between space ship and asteroids
 	* Between bullets and asteroids

-* Textures (Proud because I could'nt do it for the class exercise)
+* Textures (I am proud because I couldn't do it for the class exercise)

 * Animations
 	* When an asteroid collisions with another object, it is destroyed and displays an animation made with various textures changing every 0.1 second